-The fair values of our pension plan assets at December 31, 2021 and 2020 by asset category and level within the fair value hierarchy are as follows:
+The fair values of our pension plan assets at December 31, 2022 and 2021 by asset category and level within the fair value hierarchy are as follows:

-2021 2020
+2022 2021

 Level 1:

-Cash \$ 237 \$ 9
+Cash \$ 1 \$ 237

-Cash Equivalents ^(a) 80 10
+Cash Equivalents (a) 22 80

-Fixed Income Securities-U.S. Corporate ^(b) 41 164
+Fixed Income Securities - U.S. Corporate (b) 14 41

-Equity Securities - U.S. ^(b) 409

-Equity Securities-Non-U.S. ^(b) 102

 Level 2:

-Fixed Income Securities-U.S. Corporate ^(c) 49 148
+Fixed Income Securities - U.S. Corporate (c) 22 49

-Fixed Income Securities-U.S. Government and Government Agencies ^(d) 175 354
+Fixed Income Securities - U.S. Government and Government Agencies (d) 118 175

-Fixed Income Securities-Other(d) 30 30
+Fixed Income Securities - Other (d) 19 30

-Total assets in the fair value hierarchy 612 1,226
+Total assets in the fair value hierarchy 196 612

-Investments measured at net asset value ^(e)
+Investments measured at net asset value (e)

+Fixed Income 146 -

-Equity Securities 456
+Equity Securities 179 456

+Real Assets 192

-Total fair value of plan assets ^(f) \$ 1,068 \$ 1,226
+Total fair value of plan assets (f) \$ 713 \$ 1,068

-- (a) Short-term investments in money market funds. - (b) Securities held in common or collective trusts. - (c) Investments held directly by the Plan. - (d) Includes securities held in common or collective trusts and investments held directly by the Plan. - (e) Includes securities that have been measured at fair value using the net asset value per unit practical expedient due to the absence of readily available market prices.
-Accordingly, these securities have not been classified in the fair value hierarchy. - 2021 and 2020 exclude net unsettled trade payables of \$58 million and \$212 million, respectively.
+(a) Short-term investments in money market funds.

+(b) Securities held in common or collective trusts.

+(c) Investments held directly by the Plan.

+(d) Includes securities held in common or collective trusts and investments held directly by the Plan.

+(e) Includes securities that have been measured at fair value using the net asset value per unit practical expedient due to the absence of readily available market prices.
+Accordingly, these securities have not been classified in the fair value hierarchy.

+(f) 2022 and 2021 exclude net unsettled trade payables of \$49 million and \$58 million, respectively.

 Our primary objectives regarding the investment strategy for the Plan's assets are to reduce interest rate and market risk and to provide adequate liquidity to meet immediate and future payment requirements.
 To achieve these objectives, we are using a combination of active and passive investment strategies.
-As of December 31, 2021, the Plan's assets were in the process of being transitioned to the weighted-average target allocation summarized as follows:
+As of December 31, 2022, the Plan's assets consist of the weighted-average target allocation summarized as follows:

-Asset Category Allocation
+Asset Category Target Allocation

 Fixed income 49%

 Equity securities 32%

 Real assets 19%

-In addition to allocation differences between target percentages and actual plan assets at December 31, 2021, due to the transition described above, allocations to each asset class may vary from target allocations due to periodic investment strategy changes, market value fluctuations, the length of time it takes to fully implement investment allocation positions and the timing of benefit payments and contributions.
+In addition to allocation differences between target percentages and actual plan assets at December 31, 2022, allocations to each asset class may vary from target allocations due to periodic investment strategy changes, market value fluctuations, the length of time it takes to fully implement investment allocation positions and the timing of benefit payments and contributions.

-Fixed income securities at December 31, 2021, primarily consist of a diversified portfolio of long duration instruments that are intended to mitigate interest rate risk or reduce the interest rate duration mismatch between the assets and liabilities of the Plan.
+Fixed income securities at December 31, 2022, primarily consist of a diversified portfolio of long duration instruments that are intended to mitigate interest rate risk or reduce the interest rate duration mismatch between the assets and liabilities of the Plan.
 A smaller allocation (constituting 40% of the fixed income target allocation) is to diversified credit investments in a range of public and credit securities, including below investment grade rated bonds and loans, securitized credit and emerging market debt.

-Equity securities at December 31, 2021, consist primarily of investments in publicly traded common stocks and other equity-type securities issued by companies throughout the world, including convertible securities, preferred stock, rights and warrants.
+Equity securities at December 31, 2022, consist primarily of investments in publicly traded common stocks and other equity-type securities issued by companies throughout the world, including convertible securities, preferred stock, rights and warrants.

 Real assets represent investments in real estate and infrastructure.
 These may take the form of debt or equity securities in public or private funds.
-No amounts had yet to be invested in real assets at December 31, 2021, as part of the aforementioned transition.

-A mutual fund held as an investment by the Plan includes shares of Common Stock valued at \$0.2 million and \$0.3 million at December 31, 2021 and 2020, respectively, (less than 1% of total plan assets in each instance).
+A mutual fund held as an investment by the Plan includes shares of Common Stock valued at \$0.1 million and \$0.2 million at December 31, 2022 and 2021, respectively, (less than 1% of total plan assets in each instance).